-The Save Mart Companies has introduced Amazon return kiosks across its Save Mart, Lucky and FoodMaxx banners, offering customers a convenient way to return eligible Amazon purchases at its California and Western Nevada store locations.
+The Save Mart Companies has introduced Amazon return kiosks across its Save Mart, Lucky and FoodMaxx banners, offering customers a way to return eligible Amazon purchases at its stores in California and western Nevada.

-After a successful pilot program in 15 stores, the service has expanded to 140 additional stores and will be available at all remaining stores by February.
-The pilot program demonstrated strong customer adoption, showing measurable increases in store traffic and sales compared to non-participating locations.
+After a pilot program in 15 stores, the service has expanded to 140 additional locations and will be available at all remaining sites by February.

 “The reality is, returning an item has become a routine part of the online shopping experience, especially after the busy holiday season,” said Tamara Pattison, chief digital officer of The Save Mart Companies.

-The program allows customers to return eligible Amazon items during their grocery run – no shipping box, tape or label required.
-Bags and labels are provided at the kiosks where customers scan a QR code, bag their items and drop them off securely.
+Bags and labels are provided at the kiosks, where customers scan a QR code, bag their items and drop them off.
 When starting a return with Amazon, customers will be able to select Save Mart, Lucky or FoodMaxx as their drop-off location.

 “Our customers want flexibility in how and where they return items, and this collaboration with The Save Mart Companies offers them more choices,” said Bryan Puckett, director of worldwide returns at Amazon.

-To drive additional value for customers, The Save Mart Companies will soon be offering a $5 discount on same-day purchases of $25 or more for customers who use the Amazon return kiosks.
-Customers can access this offer by showing their Amazon return confirmation to a store associate or by scanning a QR code displayed on the kiosk screen.
+The Save Mart Companies soon will be offering a $5 discount on same-day purchases of $25 or more for customers who use the Amazon return kiosks.

 [RELATED: The Save Mart Companies Award $201K In Feeding Forward Grants]